neil7057/all-about-autism/README.md

         -   A Confirmation thank you page for when a user has submitted a form.
         -   A 404 page for when a user lands on a non-existent page.

     The site has a navbar which remains central to the screen on desktop, tablet and mobile, this allows a user to access any page they need at any time and is suitable for a first time or returning visitor.
-There is also a footer on every page with links to social media sites, the Comments page and a direct email link.
+There is also a footer on every page with links to social media sites and the Comments page.

+    Social media links all point to the Autism UK LinkedIn, Facebook, Twitter (X), Youtube resources and the main Autism UK website.

 ## Features